What's your philosophical personality?

 So, where can you start?

 We have a range of core social and political philosophy classes, starting with 365: Social and Political Philosophy and PHIL 349: Contemporary Social and Political Issues.
 We also recommend PHIL 348: Philosophy and Feminism and PHIL 391: Philosophy of Law.
-You can follow those up with advanced courses like PHIL 446: Advanced Social and Political Philosophy and PHIL 406: Philosophy of Sex, Gender, and Sexuality.
+You can follow those up with courses like PHIL 324: Philosophy of Disability.

 You'll also find political themes and questions running throughout PHIL 201: Ancient Western Philosophy, PHIL 317: History of American Philosophy and PHIL 333: American Indian Philosophy.